K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Introduction

-In the context of robotic system embodiment, exoskeleton controllers should be designed to operate in harmony with the human nervous system to achieve seamless interaction \cite{InternalModel}.
-To augment motor performance or restore walking ability, human motion data are often used as a reference trajectory for control strategies \cite{BioInspire2, BioInspire3}, allowing the control system to manage various rhythmic continuous movements through finite state machines \cite{Ref_Trajectory}.
-However, this control strategy is constrained by predefined assistive modes, making it difficult to generalize this approach to other tasks.
-Although human-in-the-loop optimization can enhance walking assistive torques and reduce energy costs, it also increases the time burden for participants \cite{ZhangJJ, HIP_Optimization}.
-To overcome these limitations, \cite{Gregg} proposed a task-adaptive controller that optimizes performance by dynamically adjusting to specific applications and physiological states.
-In addition, a different approach to designing control frameworks for multitask and multimodal motion assistance combines the reliability of physical modeling with the adaptability of modern artificial intelligence (AI) \cite{LiXiang}.
+In the context of robotic system embodiment, exoskeleton controllers should be designed to operate in harmony with the human nervous system to achieve seamless interaction \citep{InternalModel}.
+To improve motor performance and restore walking ability, human motion data are often used as a reference trajectory for control strategies \citep{BioInspire2, BioInspire3}, allowing the control system to manage various rhythmic continuous movements through finite state machines \citep{Ref_Trajectory}.
+However, this control strategy is constrained by the need for predefined assistive modes, making it difficult to generalize this approach to other tasks.
+In addition to finite-state tracking, thigh kinematics approaches parameterize gait progression via a phase variable for virtual constraint control, where increased phase monotonicity and linearity increase the robustness of knee--ankle trajectory tracking under variable gait conditions \citep{naeem2022virtual}.
+Although human-in-the-loop optimization schemes can enhance walking assistive torques and reduce energy costs, the time burden for participants is also increased \citep{ZhangJJ, HIP_Optimization}.
+To overcome these limitations, \citet{Gregg} proposed a task-adaptive controller that optimizes performance by dynamically adjusting according to specific applications and physiological states.
+In addition, a different approach to designing control frameworks for multitask and multimodal motion assistance involves combining the reliability of physical modeling with the adaptability of modern artificial intelligence (AI) algorithms \citep{LiXiang}.
 Further integrating the strengths of multidimensional physiological data and AI would enable exoskeletons to respond more dynamically to various conditions.